Joe Torre: Commissioner's office (2011–present)

-Achievements, highlights, honors and awards
+Achievements, highlights, honors, and awards

-As a manager or player in the Major League Baseball All-Star Game, Torre appeared 15 total times, with his teams going 13–1–1.
+Torre appeared in the Major League Baseball All-Star Game 15 total times as a player or as a manager, with his teams going 13–1–1.
 During his playing career, he was always on the National League squad, going 8–1.
 Each time he was manager, it was for the American League, with those teams going 5–0–1.

-In 2011, Torre made his first appearance at the New York Yankees' Old Timer's Day.
+In 2011, Torre made his first appearance at the New York Yankees' Old Timers' Day.
 He also appeared in 2012, 2014, and 2015.

 The Yankees retired Torre's uniform number 6 on "Joe Torre Day", August 23, 2014, and honored him with a plaque in Monument Park at Yankee Stadium.

 On August 27, 2016, the Cardinals inducted Torre into the franchise Hall of Fame.

 On July 30, 2022, the Atlanta Braves inducted Torre into the franchise Hall of Fame.

-Playing career
+On August 27, 2022, Torre participated in the Mets' Old-Timers' Day (the team's first since 1994) by managing one of the squads.

+Legacy

-In an 18-year major league career, Torre played in 2,209 games, accumulating 2,342 hits in 7,874 at bats for a .297 career batting average along with 252 home runs, 1,185 runs batted in and an on-base percentage of .365.
-He retired with a .990 fielding percentage in 903 games as a catcher, a .993 fielding percentage in 787 games as a first baseman and a .951 fielding percentage in 515 games as a third baseman.
+In an 18-year major league career, Torre played in 2,209 games, accumulating 2,342 hits in 7,874 at bats for a .297 career batting average along with 252 home runs, 1,185 runs batted in, and an on-base percentage of .365.
+He retired with a .990 fielding percentage in 903 games as a catcher, a .993 fielding percentage in 787 games as a first baseman, and a .951 fielding percentage in 515 games as a third baseman.

-During his individual seasons, Torre batted over .300 five times, had over 100 runs batted in five seasons and hit over 20 home runs six times.
-A nine-time All-Star, he was the recipient one each of a Most Valuable Player Award, batting title, and RBI crown.
-He finished in the National League top ten four times each in batting average, on-base percentage, on-base plus slugging percentage, adjusted OPS+, hits, total bases, and RBI, and slugging percentage.
-Also a Rawlings Gold Glove Award winner at catcher, Torre led National League catchers twice in fielding percentage and was in the top five caught stealing percentage.
-In ten different seasons combined at catcher, first base and third base, he finished in the top five in fielding percentage.
+During his individual seasons, Torre batted over .300 five times, drove in more than 100 runs five times, and hit 20 or more home runs six times.
+A nine-time All-Star, he won a Most Valuable Player Award a batting title, and an RBI crown.
+He finished in the National League's top ten four times each in batting average, on-base percentage, on-base plus slugging percentage, adjusted OPS+, hits, total bases, RBIs, and slugging percentage.
+Also a Rawlings Gold Glove Award winner at catcher, Torre led National League catchers twice in fielding percentage, and was in the top five in caught stealing percentage.
+In ten different seasons combined at catcher, first base, and third base, he finished in the top five in fielding percentage.
 Baseball historian Bill James ranked Torre 11th all-time among major league catchers.

-Managerial career
+Managerial record

 Torre established a Major League record by guiding his clubs to 14 consecutive World Series wins from Game Three of the 1996 World Series through Game Two of the 2000 championship.
-He became the first manager to guide his club to 12 consecutive postseason appearances.
+He became the second manager to guide his club to 12 consecutive postseason appearances, with Bobby Cox having led the Braves to 14 straight postseason appearances from 1991 through 2005.
+(There was no postseason in 1994.)